DereckAn/port-oct2023/content/imagetocodewithia.md

   - "BiLogoTailwindCss"
   - "BsGit"
   - "BiLogoTypescript"
-imageP: "/images/projects/cerdo.png"
+imageP: "/images/cerdo.webp"
-imageBR: "/images/projects/cerdo.png"
+imageBR: "/images/cerdo.webp"
-imageBL: "/images/projects/cerdo.png"
+imageBL: "/images/cerdo.webp"
+challenge: "The main challege was to fetch the data from GPT APIs and moldearla to diplsay it in a user friendly way.
+Also, trying to adapt the prompt was a little tricky beacuse sometimes I did not get the desire result."
+outcome: "Lorem ipsum dolor, sit amet consectetur adipisicing elit.
+Adipisci accusantium sapiente debitis porro doloribus numquam, autem quasi maxime placeat aperiam et aliquam ab, reprehenderit laborum atque optio aut quibusdam voluptate?"

 ---

 This project came up because I need a way to create web components in a faster way and focus on other things.
 For this I was learning how to use the OpenAI API and how to send requests and receive information from the API.

 My focus was to use the API but in the future I will take care of making the site more presentable and with more functionalities.

-## Challenge

-The main challenge was to fetch the data from GPT APIs and mold it to display it in a user friendly way.
-Also, trying to adapt the prompt was a little tricky because sometimes I did not get the desired result.

-## Outcome

-The project successfully demonstrates the integration of AI capabilities into web development workflows, creating a tool that can help developers speed up their component creation process.
-The implementation provides a solid foundation for future enhancements and additional features.